thomas-touhey/cahute/docs/topics.rst

 Discussion topics
 =================

-In this section, we will explore discussion topics regarding the project's environment and design.
-These topics provide keys to understanding what is happening in this project, and why it is happening.
+In this section, we will explore topics regarding the project's environment, i.e. the protocols and formats implemented or to be implemented, rationales behind those, and some of Cahute's external-facing logics.

 .. toctree::
     :maxdepth: 2